 Why Secure Computing Is Your Responsibility

 Much of the data we work with is sensitive, such as Social Security numbers, payroll information, grades, and more.
-However, all university data needs to be protected.
-For more examples of sensitive data see Different Types of Information.
+However, all college data needs to be protected.

 Consequences of Not Practicing Secure Computing